Exclusive : Senator Mum Speaks On Her Miracle Baby Prophet Passion Java

-Prophet Passion Java’s mother, Movement for Democratic Change –Alliance Senator for Buhera Christine Rambanepasi has spoken of her delight that her womb is blessed because she gave birth to a servant of God.
+Prophet Passion Java’s mother, Movement for Democratic Change –Alliance Senator for Buhera Christine Rambanepasi has spoken of delight that her womb is blessed because she gave birth to a servant of God.

 “I can proudly say that God blessed my womb because I gave birth to servants of God.My two sons prophet Passion and Apostle Java always pray for me and their prayers have made me who I am today.
 It wasn’t easy raising my children as a widow but God has made all of my children successful and I am happy that this achievement I got has also made them proud,” she said.